Volunteer Opportunities

 Learn more and Register

-The 125th Christmas Bird Count for the NJ-Lower Hudson count circle will be on Sunday, December 15, 2024.
-Please check back in November 2024 for more information on how to register or subscribe to our eGret newsletter to receive monthly email notifications about all of our volunteer opportunities.
+Signups are currently closed.
+Please check back in March 2025 to learn how you can get involved or subscribe to our eGret newsletter to receive monthly email notifications about all of our volunteer opportunities.

 A Project Safe Flight volunteer holds a Common Yellowthroat found injured from colliding with glass.
 Photo: Winston Qin